A Sweet Rabbit Hole by DARCY: Using Honeypots to Detect Universal Trigger's Adversarial Attacks: Honeypot with Trapdoors

-To attack a target label on a NN model, denoted as $\mathcal{F}(\mathbf{x},\theta)$, UniTrigger replies on Eq. (\ref{eqn:unitrigger}) to find triggers that correspond to local-optimums on the loss landscape of $\mathcal{F}$.
-To safeguard $\mathcal{F}$ against UniTrigger, we bait multiple optimums on the loss landscape of $\mathcal{F}$, i.e., honeypot, such that Eq. (\ref{eqn:unitrigger}) can conveniently converge to.
-This will force the adversaries to generate trigger $S$ with some expected behaviors.
-Specifically, we inject different trapdoors (i.e., a set of pre-defined tokens) into $\mathcal{F}$ as honeypots using three steps: (1) \textit{trapdoors searching}, (2) \textit{trapdoors injection} and (3) \textit{trapdoors detection}.
-We name this framework as {\mymethod} (Defending univers\underline{Al} t\underline{R}igger's atta\underline{C}k with hone\underline{Y}pot).
+To attack $\mathcal{F}$, UniTrigger relies on Eq. (\ref{eqn:UniTrigger}) to find triggers that correspond to local-optima on the loss landscape of $\mathcal{F}$.
+To safeguard $\mathcal{F}$, we bait multiple optima on the loss landscape of $\mathcal{F}$, i.e., honeypots, such that Eq. (\ref{eqn:UniTrigger}) can conveniently converge to one of them.
+Specifically, we inject different trapdoors (i.e., a set of pre-defined tokens) into $\mathcal{F}$ using three steps: (1) \textit{searching trapdoors}, (2) \textit{injecting trapdoors} and (3) \textit{detecting trapdoors}.
+We name this framework {\mymethod} (Defending univers\underline{Al} t\underline{R}igger's atta\underline{C}k with hone\underline{Y}pot).
 Fig. \ref{fig:architecture} illustrates an example of {\mymethod}.